alinasarmiento/alinasarmiento.github.io/_pages/about.md

 I'm Grey!
 I'm a senior at MIT in mechanical engineering + robotics.
 Currently working on deep learning for robotic manipulation with the [Improbable AI Lab](https://people.csail.mit.edu/pulkitag/) at MIT CSAIL and on bipedal robotic control policies with the [Biomimetic Robotics Lab](https://biomimetics.mit.edu/) in the MIT MechE department.

 My main academic interests are in intelligent robotic manipulation and environment use under uncertainty.
-Other than that, I do art, comics, and music, and have passions in education and research accessibility.
+Other than that, I do art, comics, and music, and have passions in education and research accessibility. ([read more about me](https://alinasarmiento.github.io/about/))